daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 If everything is wired up correctly, your application should now be up and running on the given hostname.
 For this example, we would go to `https://example.datica-dev.com`.

-Since the certificate being used for serving HTTPS is self-signed, any modern browser will tell you that the connection is not secure.
+Since the certificate we created is self-signed, any modern browser will tell you that the connection is not secure.
 If you inspect the details for the HTTPS connection you will see that it is recieving your certificate, but is considered insecure because it is self-signed.
 This is expected, since there is no way for a browser to check the validity of a self-signed certificate.
 In production, you should always use a certificate signed by a public CA. At Datica, we use Let's Encrypt in-house for this purpose.